NJBLAGA/NathanBlaga_T2A2/README.md

 The listing system allows the core function of the site to be fulfilled; the ability to post and view fitness equipment for sale.

 A user can access the Post New Listing Page and quickly and easily post a new listing with ease.
 With predefined selections for condition and listing type allows Workout Jungle to have some control of the listings being posted.
-Validations on the back end are also in place to prevent from to little or to much information being provided.
+Validations on the back end are also in place to prevent from too little or too much information being provided.

 ![Workout Jungle Screenshot](./docs/img/sc_new_listing.png)

 All Listing Page allows users to view all listings on the site and view said listing in the Show Page.
-As mentioned above, this page has ana admin feature in which they have access to a delete function for each listing(if said listing violates the terms and conditions).
+As mentioned above, this page has a admin feature in which they have access to a delete function for each listing (if said listing violates the terms and conditions).

 ![Workout Jungle Screenshot](./docs/img/sc_all_listings.png)